 "I know.
 And that's perfectly okay.
 When I was your age the farthest I ever went away from home was to summer camp a few times.
 And that was only a few hundred miles from home.
 But here you are, thousands of miles from home, in the middle of the ocean, and it's taken you 'til now, almost two weeks, to get even a little bit homesick.
 I'm impressed!
 You should be proud of yourself," said the older man, reaching out to put a hand on the boy's shoulder.

 "Nope.
-You sure can't!" his grandfather smiled, compassionately.
+You sure can't." his grandfather smiled, compassionately.
 "But you'll be home soon enough.
-Hang in there.
-You'll see your folks before you know it.
-They'll be at the airport to pick us up in just a few days and they're going to be just as happy to see you as you'll be to see them."
+Hang in there, Juanito, you'll see your folks before you know it.
+They'll be at the airport to pick us up when we get back, and they're going to be just as happy to see you as you'll be to see them."

 The boy's uncle appeared suddenly in doorway.
 "You okay, Percy?" he asked, evidently concerned.

 "Sure.
 Fine.
 Just came down for a sweater.
 Been talking with John."

 "Well, looks like you found your sweater," his uncle continued, making small talk but looking carefully at his grandfather's face, concerned.
 Sensing their conversation was over, as well as his chance to be alone to write postcards, the boy got up to go join the rest of the group on deck.
 As he stepped into the narrow hall outside his cabin he heard a faint noise, as though someone had tossed something heavy onto one of the bunks in the room behind him.